 One of the cornerstones of the Land Bank’s mission is to create affordable housing opportunities.
 We’ve done this in part by completing rehabs of vacant and previously blighted homes in Kalamazoo.
+Some of these rehabs are a part of our rental program that provides quality, well-kept rental properties that are affordable.
 We’ve also built new homes in areas that haven’t seen new residential construction in decades.
-We also have a small rental program that provides quality, well-kept rental properties that are affordable.
 These projects are typically funded by grants or private donations, as the cost of renovating older or blighted homes or constructing new homes in Kalamazoo’s core neighborhoods exceeds the market value of the home once it is completed.
 We see quality, affordable housing as a part of an overall targeted reinvestment strategy that utilizes the Land Bank’s full toolkit to attack housing problems in struggling neighborhoods.

 The 2012-2013 NSP-funded Marketplace development is a great example of this targeted reinvestment strategy at work in struggling neighborhoods, which resulted in 23 beautiful, affordable homes being built and sold across the street from the Kalamazoo Farmers Market in the Edison neighborhood.
 This multi-million dollar project, paired with a full-scale renovation program in other core neighborhoods like the Northside and Eastside, was possible because of the federal grant program, the Neighborhood Stabilization Program (NSP), and was achieved in partnership with the City of Kalamazoo.
 We’ve also partnered with the City on the HOME program to renovate three houses on Clinton Avenue.
 These previously foreclosed and blighted homes were completely renovated inside and out, and were sold to low- to moderate-income homebuyers, returning them to the tax rolls and providing beautiful homes for new Edison residents.